Yet Another Report Makes Clear Case for City Control of Speed Cameras

 - that speeding drops 72 percent at locations with cameras.

 - that more than half of drivers who get a camera-issued speeding ticket don’t get another one.
-Similarly, speeding at locations where a speed camera has been installed drop precipitously.

 In addition to the report, the city Department of Transportation’s own reporting [PDF] shows that speeding returns almost immediately after cameras are turned off (a graphic, right, from its months-old report that is being distributed to lawmakers by the DOT).